cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 ## Notes
 Project-Roll-Frame numbers on the images:
-The older (1930s, 1940s) images typically have a handwritten date in one corner, and a code in the other corner.
-The code can denote multiple things:
+The older (1930s, 1940s) images typically have a handwritten or stamped date in one corner, and a code in the other corner.
+The code can denote multiple things.

 County: the letter code can possibly designate a county. https://www.fsa.usda.gov/Internet/FSA_File/catalogpdf.pdf  - list of counties and projects from the FDA - county codes are in parentheses next to the county name.
 The county code was used for the Colorado Springs Aerial Photographs - YL denotes El Paso County, and the series number and sequence is stamped next to it.
 Sometimes the code (BOW, BOV) is used to note the flight number, or some kind of information about the company doing the flight.
-In this case, some digging through archived government records may be necessary, as direct references to precisely what this number means are lacking online.
+In this case, some digging through archived government records may be necessary, as direct references to precisely what this number means are difficult to ascertain.

 Fun fact:
 In some of the photos, what looks like topographical lines can be seen on the landscape.
 These are plow lines that were done by the Soil Conservation Service in the 1920s to help mitigate soil movement due to overuse (the "Dust Bowl") or lack of vegetation in general to hold the soil in place.
 These lines can still be seen in some undeveloped areas (notably east of Fountain, CO) in modern satellite imagery.